 • Helps you notice unusual lumps and bumps, parasites or scratches.

+How often your puppy needs to be groomed depends on what kind of breed they are.
+Puppies with long hair may need to be groomed more often than puppies with short hair.
 This is because this hair gets dirtier earlier and matted more easily.
 Dogs with long ears, such as cocker spaniels, may need more attention to be paid to their ears; if any dirt is left there, it could lead to an ear infection.
 Remember not to clean your dog’s ears yourself, though, as they are very delicate; they will need the attention of a vet or groomer.

 Longer coats need daily attention to avoid knots.
 Begin with a pinhead brush or comb to untangle matted hair, taking particular care around the backside, tail and legs.
 Brush and comb the coat forward, then backwards - this will bring out the natural shine in silky coats.
-If you own a long-haired puppy, consider taking them to professional groomers to keep them clean.

 Such groomers usually have a range of services that you can choose from, such as bathing your puppy, cutting their hair, checking their eyes and ears to make sure they are clean, checking their nose to make sure it is moist and not cracked, and cleaning out their paws.
 They also check your puppy’s underbelly to make sure it is clean.
 These services may be useful to make sure your long-haired pup is in the best shape possible.